The Secure Element Chip: How It Keeps Your Ledger Secure

 In all of these cases, there is highly sensitive information, such as biometric information, banking and transaction information.
-Without a secure chip, this could be easily hacked and an attacker could easily take all your money or impersonate you.
+Without a secure chip, an attacker could easily hack you and take all your money.

-Inside Ledger’s hardware wallets, we use the Secure Element to generate and store private keys for your crypto assets.
-Thanks to the mechanics of the Secure Element, these will not leave your device.
+Ledger devices use the Secure Element to generate and store private keys for your crypto assets.

 There are several types of attack which a Secure Element provides protection against, where regular chips would be unreliable or ineffective.

 Side-channel attack: a “Shazam” for power consumption